 Manta’s S1 rack ($499.99, mantaracks.com) will transport one board, while the S2 rack ($799.99, mantaracks.com) will hold up to two SUPs.
 The L2K ($599.99) will transport one kayak or one of the bigger new SUPs such as the Dragonfly 13’6″ or the Live Watersports L2 board.

 The Outracker system ($419.99, storeyourboard.com) also fits into gunwale rod holders, but it is restricted to tubes with 30-degree angles.
 However, the two padded aluminum arms pivot and lock in a horizontal plane to fit different SUPs.

 The Outracker will accommodate up to two boards.
 The post that drops in the rod tube extends upward to serve as a rod holder, so you can still stow rods or troll for fish while also carrying boards or kayaks.

-These systems can also be used with rod holders that extend across the transom of a boat, as well as along each side.
+You can use these systems with the rod holders that extend across the transom of your boat, as well as along each side.
 At the 2017 Miami International Boat Show, we saw a new Mako 414 CC with a Manta LTK rack across the stern of the big center console fishing boat.